anchore/grant/README.md

 # Use shorthand flag
 grant list dir:. -f output.json

+# Output JSON to both terminal and file
+grant list dir:. -o json -f output.json

+# Suppress terminal output when writing to file
+grant list dir:. -f output.json --no-output grant check dir:. -o json -f results.json --no-output
 ```

 The JSON output contains complete machine-readable data regardless of the terminal display format.

+**Output Control Options:**
+- By default, grant shows table output in terminal and writes JSON to file
+- Use `-o json` to show JSON in terminal AND write to file
+- Use `--no-output` to suppress terminal output when writing to file (useful for scripts and CI/CD)

 ### License Filtering